canmom/canmom.github.io/fiction/pockethealer.md

 "Never!" my brother said.
 "You can kill us, you can burn our lands, but you'll never take---"

 I reached out with my nascent Art and clumsily snapped his cartoid artery.
 It was easy: he was my twin, so we shared the same flesh.
 He collapsed in seconds, gurgling.
+Better to spare him this.

 "I want to live."
 I said.